-In building out this beautiful website, and the equally beautiful tamagui.dev, the surprising most difficult part was getting MDX to work well.
+In building out this beautiful website, and the equally beautiful tamagui.dev, one of the trickier parts was getting MDX to work well.

 Since many blogs, apps, and documentation sites want to display Markdown content, we figured a guide showing how we did it will be useful.